UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <exercise id="11" title="Which Docstring is Most Appropriate?">

-Given the function below, which docstring follows the NumPy format ?
+Given the function below, which docstring follows the NumPy format?

 ```python